 OATP1B3 is an uptake transporter exclusively expressed in the liver on the sinusoidal (basolateral) side of centrilobular hepatocytes.
 In conjunction with OATP1B1, it is responsible for the hepatic uptake of some important drug classes, notably statins, for the uptake of bile acids (in conjunction with OATP1B1 and NTCP) and bilirubin, as well as some other endogenous molecules.
 It is a mediator of drug interactions, but as it shares many substrates and inhibitors with another major hepatic uptake transporter, OATP1B1, its role may not be fully appreciated.
 The FDA and EMA recommend in vitro testing of OATP1B3 interactions for drug candidates that are eliminated in part via the liver and/or will be co-administered with OATP1B3 substrates.

 OATP1B3 is predominantly expressed on the sinusoidal (basolateral) membrane of centrilobular hepatocytes (i.e. those located around the central vein).
-It is generally considered to be exclusive to the liver; however, low mRNA expression was also reported in the prostate, colon, and some other tissues, as well as pancreatic tumors .
+It is generally considered to be exclusive to the liver; however, low mRNA expression was also reported in the prostate, testes, colon, and some other tissues, as well as many types of tumors .

 Function, physiology, and clinically significant polymorphisms

-OATP1B3 is an integral membrane protein, predicted to contain 12 membrane-spanning domains.
+OATP1B3 is an integral membrane protein predicted to contain 12 membrane-spanning domains.
 It is generally regarded as a unidirectional, facilitated-diffusion uptake transporter, although there is evidence for bi-directional transport.
-In common with many other OATPs, the driving forces facilitating its transport activity remain somewhat unclear.
+In common with many other OATPs, the driving forces facilitating its transport activity are still incompletely elucidated.

-In common with other OATP members, the SLCO1B3 gene is polymorphic, and some sequence variations (334T>G, 699G>A, c.1564G>T, 699G>A, -5035G>A) are associated with reduced in vitro transporter activity or expression [7, 8].
-From the few reports of clinically relevant OATP1B3 polymorphisms it appears that the SNPs T334G and G699A increased mycophenolic acid and tacrolimus exposure in renal transplant recipients [10, 11], and the 699G>A variation was shown to significantly decrease the transport capacity for glibenclamide and glipizide .
+In common with other OATP members, the SLCO1B3 gene is polymorphic, and some sequence variations (334T>G, 699G>A, c.1564G>T, 699G>A, -5035G>A) are associated with reduced in vitro transporter activity or expression [8, 9].
+From the few reports of clinically relevant OATP1B3 polymorphisms it appears that the SNPs 334T>G and 699G>A increased mycophenolic acid and tacrolimus exposure in renal transplant recipients [10, 11], and the 699G>A variation was shown to significantly decrease the transport capacity for glibenclamide and glipizide .

 Although not cited as often as OATP1B1, OATP1B3 is an important transporter for the hepatic uptake of xenobiotics, particularly of members of the widely prescribed statin class.
 Where clinical DDIs have been noted, these are often ascribed more generally to OATPs or to both OATP1B1 and 1B3 (e.g. rosuvastatin).
 Given the cross-specificity of the two OATP1Bs, consideration of both as potential mediators of DDI is advisable .
-Substrate drugs for OATP1B3 include telmisartan and imatinib, while endogenous substrates include bilirubin, bile acids, and conjugated hormones such as estrone sulfate, and metabolic side products of heme synthesis such as coproporphyrins I (CPI) and III (CPIII) .
+Substrate drugs for OATP1B3 include telmisartan and imatinib, while endogenous substrates include bilirubin, bile acids, conjugated hormones such as estrone sulfate, and metabolic side products of heme synthesis such as coproporphyrins I (CPI) and III (CPIII) .
 The use of endogenous biomarkers such as coproporphyrins is a new approach for predicting clinically relevant transporter-mediated drug-drug interactions (DDIs) [17, 18].
 These molecules are stable in the systemic circulation and are not metabolized further in the liver, therefore they are excreted into bile and urine in their intact forms, and changes in their renal elimination accurately reflect hepatic transporter function .
 CPI and CPIII were shown to be selective and sensitive clinical biomarkers to quantify OATP1B-mediated DDIs .
 A physiologically-based pharmacokinetic (PBPK) model of CPI supported the accurate prediction of the blood concentration-time profiles of four statins affected by rifampicin .

 A role for OATP1B3 in liver toxicity may be relevant.
 OATP1B3, 1B1, and NTCP transport bile acids, and OATP1B3 and 1B1 transport bilirubin; thus, these transporters may play a role in cholestasis and hyperbilirubinemia, respectively.
 In addition, the potent hepatotoxins phalloidin and microcystin-LR are transported by OATP1B1 and 1B3, possibly contributing to their hepatotoxicity.